yarcat/fsm/README.md

 ## Expiring states

-In this example we use an `Expiring` state, which sends events to the FSM, and requires a back-reference.
+In this example we use an `Expiring` state handler, which sends events to the FSM with a delay.
+Since timer events are asynchronous, we recommend to use the asynchronous FSM implementation.

 ```golang
 const (